AlyElsharkawy/DOOMEncoder/README.md

 ## **Linux**

 Installation on linux varies a bit between distributions.
-This is because `pyperclip`,the package used to copy outputs to the system clipboard, requires xclip.
-Xclip is not included by default.These are the install instructions for any Ubuntu/Debian, RPM, and Arch based distribution:
+This is because `pyperclip`, the package used to copy outputs to the system clipboard, requires xclip.
+Xclip is not included by default.
+Furthermore, the `readline` module created by the GNU project must be installed.
+These are the install instructions for any Ubuntu/Debian, RPM, and Arch based distribution:
 1. Ubuntu/Debian
 - ```Bash
      git clone https://github.com/AlyElsharkawy/DOOMEncoder.git
      cd ./DOOMEncoder
      pip install -r ./requirements.txt
-     sudo apt install xclip
+     sudo apt install xclip libreadline-dev
      ```
 2. Fedora
    - ```Bash